PitchBlackRecoveryProject/PBRP-Installer/README.md

 - Linux user open a terminal in PBRP Installer folder and type bash pbinstaller.sh and follow from there

-Note:
-~This installer will only work on A partition devices only.
-This instalelr will not work on devices that uses A/B partition like jesmine.
-~Should work fine with all PitchBlack Recovery 2.8.x & 2.9.x flashable zips.
-~Linux users need fastboot, adb & unzip Installed for this installer to work properly.
-The installer script auto detects most if not all arch & debain based distros & auto installs them.
-If you face any error contact us
+Note: This installer will only work on A partition devices only.
+This installer will not work on devices that uses A/B partition like jesmine.
+It should work fine with all PitchBlack Recovery 2.8.x & 2.9.x flashable zips.
+Linux users need fastboot, adb & unzip Installed for this installer to work properly.
+The installer script auto detects most if not all arch & debian based distros & auto installs them.
+If you face any error contact us.